AdobeDocs/analytics-platform.en/help/integrations/ajo-od.md

 ## Create a connection

-Once DM data is in Adobe Experience Platform, you can can create a [Connection](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-connections/create-connection.html?lang=en) based on your DM datasets.
+Once AJO-DM data is in Adobe Experience Platform, you can can create a [Connection](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-connections/create-connection.html?lang=en) based on your AJO-DM datasets.
 Select and configure the following datasets:

 | Dataset | Dataset type | Connection settings | Description |
 | --- | --- | --- | --- |